"Technology is my master", 2017.

 Roger Bartra, interviewed by Pablo de Llano, El País, September 13, 2015

 I grew up with analog photography.
 When I was young, a good photographer would spend much of their time in the darkroom, and much of their income went to pay the lab bills.
 In the 1970s, I was astonished when my father arrived with a hologram.
-I not only had the opportunity to conduct tests with the hologram, I also experienced the first color photo processing, the first electronic flash, the first digital camera.
+He not only had the opportunity to conduct tests with the hologram, he also experienced the first color photo processing, the first electronic flash, the first digital camera.

 In parallel, as time went by I witnessed the gradual transformation of the photographer’s profession of the photographer, the one who used to be entrusted with leaving a record of the passage of a life and the important events in each person’s life.